mdx-js/mdx-analyzer/packages/vscode-mdx/README.md

 ```

 In `package.json`, add the following section.
-Replace `LANGUAGE` with your actual language and remove comments.
+Replace `mermaid` with your actual language and remove comments.

 ```jsonc
 {